Cisco Secure Workload

 Principally, distributed appliances for network and security at every location require additional tasks such as installation, ongoing management, regular updates, and refreshes.
 This results in far too many security and network configuration points.
 We see this all the time with NOC and SOC integration efforts.

-Numerous integration points
+A: Numerous integration points:

-The point-solution approach addresses one issue and requires a considerable amount of integration.
+The point-solution approach addresses one issue and requires considerable integration.
 Therefore, you must constantly add solutions to the stack, likely resulting in management overhead and increased complexity.
 Let’s say you are searching for a new car.
 Would you prefer to build the car with all the different parts or buy the already-built one?

 In the same way, if we examine the network and security industry, the way it has been geared up presently is provided in parts.
 It’s your job to support, manage, and build the stack over time and scale it when needed.
 Fundamentally, it would help if you were an expert in all the different parts.
+However, if you abstract complexity into one platform, you don’t need to be an expert in everything.
+SASE is one effective way to abstract management and operational complexity.

+This way, you now have a holistic joined-up offering.
+Customers don’t need to perform upgrades or size and scale their network.
+Instead, all this is done for them in the SASE cloud, creating a fully managed and self-healing architecture.
 Besides, the convergence is minimal if something goes wrong in one of the SASE Pops.
 All of this is automatic, and there is no need to set up new tunnels or have administrators step in to perform configurations.

 SASE Definition with Challenge 2: Site Connectivity